Herbert Baker: Life and career

 The fourth son of nine children of Thomas Henry Baker (1824–1904), J.P., of Owletts, a gentleman farmer and director of the Kent Fire and Life Insurance Company, by his wife Frances Georgina (née Davis), Herbert was from the outset exposed to a tradition of good craftsmanship, preserved through isolation in the neighbourhood of his home in Kent.
 As a boy, walking and exploring the historical ruins found in the area were his favourite pastimes.
 Here he observed and learned to appreciate the time-honoured materials of brick and plaster, and the various aspects of timber use, especially in roof construction—tie-beam and arch-braced collar-beam trusses.
 He was profoundly influenced by the stone construction used in Norman cathedrals and Anglo-Saxon churches, as well as the ornamentation and symbolism of the Renaissance buildings in Kent.
 This early influence is apparent in the churches, schools and houses he later designed in South Africa.

 He was educated at Tonbridge School.
 In 1879 he was articled to his cousin Arthur Baker, embarking on the accepted pattern of architectural education comprising three years of apprenticeship and the attending of classes at the Architectural Association School and the Royal Academy Schools.
 Study tours of Europe were regarded as an essential part of the course.
 In 1891 Baker passed his examination for Associateship of the Royal Institute of British Architects and was awarded the Ashpitel Prize for being top of his class.

 He worked initially for Ernest George and Harold Peto in London from 1882 to 1887, then opened his own office in Gravesend, Kent, in 1890.
 From 1902 to 1913 he developed his career in South Africa.
 In 1913 he returned to England and began practice in London in partnership with Alexander Scott.
 Near the end of this most productive phase of his career, Baker received a knighthood (in the 1926 King's Birthday Honours List), was elected to the Royal Academy, received the Royal Institute of British Architects' Royal Gold Medal in 1927, and received honorary degrees from Witwatersrand and Oxford Universities.
 Baker's autobiography Architecture & Personalities was published in 1944.
+The first full biography of his life was published in 2021: Sir Herbert Baker: Architect to the British Empire, by John Stewart.